NAUbackup/VmBackup/README.md

   		<password|password-file> - xenserver password or obscured password stored in password-file
   		<config-file|vm-selector> - several options:
-    		config-file - a common choice for production crontab execution vm-selector - a single vm name or vm pattern wildcard that defaults to vm-export note with vm-selector then config defaults are set from VmBackup.py default constantants vm-export=vm-selector  - explicit vm-export
+    		config-file - a common choice for production crontab execution vm-selector - a single vm name or vm prefix wildcard that defaults to vm-export note with vm-selector then config defaults are set from VmBackup.py default constantants vm-export=vm-selector  - explicit vm-export
     		vdi-export=vm-selector - explicit vdi-export